 \section{Introduction}

 Large language models (LLMs) have drastically improved in capability in recent years, particularly on challenging knowledge-intensive and reasoning tasks, with open models closing the gap as evidenced by public benchmarks~\citep{liu2024deepseek,yang2025qwen3,team2025gemma}.
-However, progress in developing benchmarks for multilingual settings, particularly for mathematical reasoning has lagged behind English in both difficulty and recency,~\footnote{E.g. AIME \url{https://artofproblemsolving.com/wiki/index.php/AIME_Problems_and_Solutions}} making existing multilingual benchmarks easily saturated and potentially prone to memorization or being over-optimized~\citep{shilanguage,chen-etal-2024-breaking}.
+However, progress in developing benchmarks for multilingual settings, particularly for mathematical reasoning, has lagged behind English in both difficulty and recency,~\footnote{E.g. AIME \url{https://artofproblemsolving.com/wiki/index.php/AIME_Problems_and_Solutions}} making existing multilingual benchmarks easily saturated and potentially prone to memorization or being over-optimized~\citep{shilanguage,chen-etal-2024-breaking}.

-One way to address this issue is to create new benchmark that are more recent such as MMath~\citep{luo-etal-2025-mmath} and PolyMath~\citep{wang2025polymath} often translated from existing English benchmark but without modification of the numbers and context.
-However, it remains unclear whether LLMs evaluated on these benchmarks generalize to other similar problems; moreover, there is evidence that many models perform reasoning primarily in English ~\citep{tam2025language,qi2025models}.
-Even in English, there is strong evidence of high variance when presented different instantiations of the same question (known as \textit{GSM-Symbolic})~\citep{mirzadeh2025gsmsymbolic}.
+One way to address this issue is to create new benchmarks that are more recent such as MMath~\citep{luo-etal-2025-mmath} and PolyMath~\citep{wang2025polymath} often translated from existing English benchmarks, but without modification of the numbers and context.
+However, it remains unclear whether LLMs evaluated on these benchmarks generalize to other similar problems.
+Prior evidence in English shows that LLMs exhibit high variance when presented with different instantiations of the same question (known as GSM-Symbolic)~\citep{mirzadeh2025gsmsymbolic}.
 We carefully extend this finding to the multilingual setting.

-In this paper, we introduce \textbf{\texttt{MGSM-Pro}}, a multilingual extension of \texttt{GSM-Symbolic} based on MGSM dataset~\citep{shi-etal-2022} in two steps: (1) \textit{template construction} in English that allows easy replacement of names and digits (2) \textit{dataset construction} that translates the template to multiple languages (with an LLM), followed by human verification---this helps to generate different instantiations of same question (e.g. 5 instances).
-Our results reveal a more precarious setting than GSM-Symbolic: low-resource languages experience a sharp performance drop when accuracy is averaged over five instances instead of a single example, unlike high-resource languages.
-As shown in \autoref{fig:relative_dataset_accuracy_drop}, GPT-OSS 120B and DeepSeek V3 are more robust to this degradation, whereas smaller-sized models like Gemma 2 27B struggle to maintain accuracy relative to the original dataset.
+In this paper, we introduce \textbf{\texttt{MGSM-Pro}}, a multilingual extension of \texttt{GSM-Symbolic} based on the MGSM dataset~\citep{shi-etal-2022} in two steps: (1) \textit{template construction} in English that allows easy replacement of names and digits (2) \textit{dataset construction} that translates the template to multiple languages (with an LLM), followed by human verification---this helps to generate different instantiations of same question (e.g. 5 instances).